bd-spl/helm-charts-releaser/README.md

 git cherry-pick <use the above commit id>
 git push
 ```
-In the helm-charts repo settings for github pages, make sure it is generated
+In the helm-charts-releaser repo settings for github pages, make sure it is generated
 from the `main` branch, where is README file located.
 The branch `gh-pages` is
 only needed for chart releaser indexer, and helm CLI to fetch `index.yaml`
 provided with it.